Multi-functional land use initiatives in solar projects

 • 2024–ongoing

 In northeast Germany, the Tützpatz project is pioneering agrivoltaics.
-From 2025, one area will host approximately 15,000 chickens while two other areas will remain under conventional agriculture.
+One area of the park will host chickens while two other areas will remain under conventional agriculture.
+In 2026, two coops will be installed, hosting approximately 5 000 chickens.

 Chickens and solar panels.
 AI-generated image